cyberjunky/3commas-cyber-bots/README.md

 -   **logrotate** - number of days to keep logs. (default = 7)
 -   **botids** - a list of bot id's to manage separated with commas
 -   **numberofpairs** - number of pairs to update your bot(s) with.
 Set to 0 if you want to have exactly the `maximum active deals` for each bot as pair amount. (default is 10)
+-   **maxaltrankscore** - set this lower for galaxyscore bot helper so altrank score of coin gets evaluated too. (default is 1500)
 -   **accountmode** - trading account mode for the API to use (real or paper). (default is paper)
 -   **3c-apikey** - Your 3Commas API key value.
 -   **3c-apisecret** - Your 3Commas API key secret value.